 Embedded generation will contribute to power flows across import and export constraint boundaries.
-Where there is limited BM generation available to manage the constraint and the magnitude of the constraint is commensurate with the capacity of (medium / large) embedded generation, the system operator must know the current and future power output to ensure that pre and post-fault actions are not being taken unnecessarily.
-An example of this is the management of the South West of England Peninsula voltage constraint where the output from a medium sized, embedded generator could reduce the requirement to take demand management actions.
+Where there is limited BM generation available to manage the constraint and the magnitude of the constraint is commensurate with the capacity of embedded generation, the system operator must know the current and future power output to ensure that pre and post-fault actions are not being taken unnecessarily.
+An example of this is the management of the South West of England Peninsula voltage constraint where embedded generation output could reduce the requirement to take demand management actions.